(Joint with Mathematics, Member of the Probability Group, Graduate Group in Communication, Computation & Statistics)

 My research concerns the application of statistics to problems in genetics and molecular biology.
 These have provided many novel challenges of both an applied and a theoretical nature.
 My major interests within this area are in the mapping of genes in mice and humans, including disease genes and genes contributing to the variation of quantitative traits.
 The Human Genome Project was a stimulus for a number of the problems I have investigated with my students.
 Other areas of interest include the analysis of DNA and protein sequences, for example, finding genes or motifs in DNA sequence, and the analysis of microarray data.Back to top

 My research centers on inference (inverse) problems, primarily in physical science.
 I am especially interested in confidence procedures tailored for specific goals and in quantifying the uncertainty in inferences that rely on simulations of complex physical systems.
-I've done research on the internal structure of Sun and Earth, earthquake prediction, the Big Bang, the geomagnetic field, election auditing, geriatric hearing loss, the U.S. census, the effectiveness of Internet content filters, spectrum estimation and information retrieval.
+I've done research on the internal structure of Sun and Earth, climate modeling, earthquake prediction, the Big Bang, the geomagnetic field, election auditing, geriatric hearing loss, the U.S. census, the effectiveness of Internet content filters, endangered species, spectrum estimation, urban foraging, and information retrieval.
 I am interested in numerical optimization, and have published some software.

 I've consulted in product liability litigation, truth in advertising, equal protection under the law, jury selection, trade secret litigation, employment discrimination litigation, import restrictions, insurance litigation, natural resource legislation, environmental litigation, patent litigation, sampling in litigation, wage and hour class actions, product liability class actions, consumer class actions, the U.S. census, clinical trials, signal processing, geochemistry, IC mask quality control, targeted marketing, water treatment, sampling the web, risk assessment, and oil exploration.Back to top